microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-manage-items.md

 The **accessType** value `deny` takes precedence over `grant`.
 For example, in the item shown earlier, while `Everyone` is granted access and a specific user is denied access, the effective permission for this user is `deny`.

-If your data source has non-Azure AD groups, such as teams within your helpdesk system, used to set permissions for the item, you can create external groups in Microsoft Graph by using the group sync APIs to replicate the `allow` or `deny` permissions.
+If your data source has non-Azure AD groups (such as teams within your helpdesk system) that are used to set permissions for the item, you can create external groups in Microsoft Graph by using the group sync APIs to replicate the `allow` or `deny` permissions.
 Avoid expanding the membership of your external groups directly into the ACLs of individual items because each group membership can lead to a high volume of item updates.

 External groups can consist of another external group, Azure AD users, and Azure AD groups.
 If you have non-Azure AD users, you must translate them to Azure AD users in your ACL.

 ### Properties

 The properties component is used to add item metadata that is useful in Microsoft Graph experiences.
-You must [register the schema](connecting-external-content-manage-schema.md) for the connection before adding items into it and convert **datatypes** into [supported datatypes](/graph/api/resources/property?view=graph-rest-beta&preserve-view=true).
+You must [register the schema](connecting-external-content-manage-schema.md) for the connection before adding items into it and convert **datatypes** into [supported datatypes](/graph/api/resources/externalconnectors-property?view=graph-rest-1.0&preserve-view=true).

 ![An example property component.](./images/connectors-images/connecting-external-content-manage-items-1.png)